 The aim of a pension is to provide you with a pot of money so you have an income for your retirement.
 And the earlier you start a pension, the better chance you have of riding out the ups and downs of the stock market and earning money to bank at a later date.

-Which means the better your chance of making financial gains and benefiting from the power of compound interest.
-Check out this compound interest calculator to see how powerful it can be.
+This means the better your chance of making financial gains and benefiting from the power of compound interest.

 So, in summary, let’s see how a pension can mean free money for you.